 Prior notification is not, however, limited to outright acquisitions of control, and can be triggered by minority interests only.
 Notification under the FEFTL may also be required even where no mandatory merger control filing is triggered for antitrust purposes.

 Following notification, parties are subject to a mandatory 30 day waiting period, during which time the ministries will review the transaction.
-Where a more in-depth review is required, ministries can extend their review period by up to 5 months.
+Where a more in-depth review is required, ministries can extend their review period by up to five months.
 In practice, the initial waiting period is typically shortened to around two weeks, and transactions are waived through in most cases.

 It is not yet clear, however, whether the amendments also signal a more muscular stance on foreign investment by the Japanese government, with the potential for more in-depth reviews.
 Companies considering investment in Japan’s IT or telecommunications industry should therefore take account of the need for a filing – and the potential for delays – when carrying out deal planning.